OAKRIDGE HIGH SCHOOL - CODE OF CONDUCT

 • Attend all scheduled assemblies.
 Books/bags are to be left in their locked classroom and students are to proceed to the designated location when called by the office.
 Students are not permitted to go to their lockers prior to an assembly.

-• Demonstrate respectful behaviour and remove hats.
+• Demonstrate respectful behaviour during all assemblies.

 Cafeteria